 How do I plan to get there?
 Well, I am going to use the resources at my disposal.
-I already have subscriptions to Pluralsight and Safari Books online.
+I already have subscriptions to Pluralsight and Safari Books Online.
 I try to carve out an hour each day to work on a video or read a chapter of a book.
-I use feedly to follow various blogs and feeds.
+I use Feedly to follow various blogs and feeds.
 Then there are a few podcasts I follow and listen to.
 PASS Virtual Chapters and SQLSaturdays help to round it all out.

 You might have noticed in my list of skills I want to work on to improve for the upcoming year, I listed health in there as well.
 It wasn’t an accident, and it was very much intentional.
 Why?
-Well it’s obviously a goal and it’s that time of year right?
-Well it’s more than that for me at this stage of my life, it’s become a necessity.
-I’ve spent so much time over the last 15 years of my life focused on career and getting better at my job, that I have let my physical health slide.
+Well, it’s obviously a goal and it’s that time of year right?
+It’s more than that for me at this stage of my life, it’s become a necessity.
+I’ve spent so much time over the last 15 years of my life focused on my career and getting better at my job, that I have let my physical health slide.
 Oh sure, I get out occasionally to ride my dirt bike, or hike…but it isn’t enough.
-Going to the gym a here and there isn’t enough.
+Going to the gym here and there isn’t enough.
 Having an overview of nutrition isn’t enough.
 I need to learn more.
 No, I’m not sick but I can be better.

 To be a better data professional, I need to undo the years of sitting in front of the computer.
 I need to move more, eat better, and get better sleep. and find a way to occasionally unplug from work to experience fun.
-Maybe that isn’t for everyone, but for me it’s become a need.
+Maybe that isn’t for everyone, but for me, it’s become a need.
 So I’m going to focus as much energy on my health as I do my job this year.